 Generally, there are no legal restrictions on keeping bees.
 But in some places (especially in built up areas) there are local laws restricting or even prohibiting keeping bees.

-As soon as you have bees, it will only take a few weeks for everyone to realize that bees have no interest in humans and generally keep themselves to themselves.
+As soon as you have honey bees, it will only take a few weeks for everyone to realize that bees have no interest in humans and generally keep themselves to themselves.

 The major difference for city beekeepers is scale - city dwellers will often not have room for more than 1 or 2 beehives.
 Apart from this, the principle for locating all beehives is the same.
 You want somewhere that is reasonably dry, sheltered, and undisturbed - so that both you and your bees can go about your daily business uninterrupted.